sidhantnagpal/dotfiles/notes/compilers.md

 	|		- binary size becomes larger
 	|
 	+ Dynamic Linking
-		* shared libraries (.so "shared object" files on nix or .dll files on Windows)
+		* shared libraries (.so "shared object" files on Linux or .dll files on Windows or .dylib files on macOS)
 		* refers to the linking that is done during load or run-time and not when the executable is created
 		* downsides